rasmus-leseberg/security-labs/README.md

 Bloodhound is probably the most powerful AD enumeration tool to date, having changed the AD enumeration landscape forever since its release in 2016.

 #### Graph-like thinking
 Bloodhound visualizes AD environments in a graph format with interconnected nodes, ranked in terms of privilege.
-This graph-based approach allows for a two-stage attack: initial entry via phishing (for example), quick banishment by a hopefully quick responding Blue team, and then a targeted second attack, where the enumeration info from the initial attack was planned out.
+This graph-based approach allows for a two-stage attack: initial entry via phishing (for example), quick banishment by a hopefully quick responding Blue team, and then a targeted second attack, where the enumeration info from the initial attack was used to plan out the second attack.

 `Sharphound` is the enumeration tool of Bloodhound.
 It's used to enumerate information to visually display in Bloodhound, where Bloodhound is the GUI.
 The different collectors are: